THEmustigaminghd/Football-Kombat/README.md

 # Football Kombat

-**Football Kombat** is a fast, arcade-style Pygame fighter where famous footballers are reimagined as Mortal Kombat-style fighters.
+**Football Kombat** is a **prototype**, simple, concept arcade-style Pygame fighter where famous footballers in a character select screen are reimagined as Mortal Kombat-style fighters by the use of AI generated art.
-Pick your player from a 4×3 character select screen, hear the announcer call your name, and enjoy retro-inspired visuals and sounds.
+Pick your player from a 4×3 character select screen, hear the announcer call the name of your chosen character, and enjoy retro-inspired visuals and sounds.

-**Made by:** the musti gaming hd
+**Made by:** The Musti Gaming HD

 ---